 - organic results are now pushed further down the page, making a top 3 organic position even more of a priority for companies hoping for good click through rate.

 - The Accelerated Mobile Page (AMP) project, which aimed to dramatically improve rich-media content loading on mobile, has really taken hold, with Google providing faster-loading, scrollable carousels at the top of search result pages to allow quick in-and-out experiences for mobile users.

 - Google also rolled out an update to their ranking system which gave preference to mobile-friendly sites (read our article here).

 Google launched Possum in September 2016 – an algorithm to give preference to businesses with a verified local address.

-This means that you need to ensure your business information is correct, up to date and verified by Google.
-Find out more here.
+This means that you need to ensure your Google Business information is correct, up to date and verified by Google.

 - Penguin has been updated to now be real-time (to alleviate the issue of lengthy site audits and re-crawls) and be more granular to adjust ranking based on spam signals per page, rather than devaluing the whole site.

 - Add great relevant content to your site and you won’t go far wrong!

 It’s hard to keep up with Google – innovation is a given, but they’re also pretty secretive!